 The bottom corner contains the final bit of information, which details which of the three credit reporting bureaus is reporting the specific tradeline.
 Sometimes you’ll see all three, but in many cases only one or two of the bureaus report each tradeline.
 That’s why it is important to order a tri-merge credit report that shows information from all the bureaus.
-If you order a single-bureau report you may miss accounts and information that could have a huge effect on your overall credit profile (why credit scores are different).
+If you order a single-bureau report you may miss accounts and information that could have a huge effect on your overall credit profile.

-This is usually made up of two sections, each containing all your consumer tradelines that aren’t mortgages, including auto loans, credit cards, collections, charge-offs, and other credit lines.
+This is usually made up of two sections, each containing all your consumer tradelines that aren’t mortgages, including auto loans, credit cards, collections, charge-offs, and other lines of credit.

-The first section shows the accounts that are derogatory, and the second section shows the accounts that are in good standing.
+The first section should display the accounts that are derogatory, and the second section should show the accounts that are in good standing.
 The format should be the same as the mortgage section, with the numerous details I mentioned above.

 Credit Risk Score / Explanations

-This section shows more detailed information from all three credit bureaus, detailing why the score is reporting at a certain level.
-Here you’ll see comments from each bureau, ranging from something such as “length of time accounts have been established” to “too many credit inquiries in last 12 months”.
+This section shows more detailed information from all three credit bureaus, detailing why the credit score is reporting at a certain level.
+Here you’ll see comments from each bureau, ranging from something such as “length of time accounts have been established” to “too many credit inquiries in past 12 months”.

 This section lists any recent credit inquiries, including the date, creditor, loan type, and bureau(s) reporting it.
 You may see the inquiries separated into two sections, one for “hard inquiries” and another for “soft inquiries.”